robinroyer/Log-Files-Analyse/README.md

 #ANALOG

-Analog is written in c++ and is able to format and analyze a big amount of Apache logs,depending on the options called with, it will display the analyse as plain text or as a DotFile.
+Analog is a c++ program able to format and analyze a big amount of Apache logs.
+Depending on the options called with, it will display the analyse as plain text or as a DotFile.

 ============================================================================
 ###Description